 Determine whether PST/IST activities are performed at established reference values.

-Evaluate the PST/IST activities of a sample of at least dynamic restraints based on the ASME OM Code Subsection ISTD as incorporated by reference in 10 CFR 50.55a, and the guidance in IP 50090 and IP 70370.
+Evaluate the PST/IST activities of a sample of at least 7 to 15 dynamic restraints based on the ASME OM Code Subsection ISTD as incorporated by reference in 10 CFR 50.55a, and the guidance in IP 50090 and IP 70370.

 02.02 Inspection Guidance.